Raine v. OpenAI: Case

+Filing

-On August 26, 2025, Matthew and Maria Raine filed a lawsuit against OpenAI, Sam Altman and unnamed OpenAI employees and investors, in the Superior Court of California.
+On August 26, 2025, Matthew and Maria Raine filed a lawsuit against OpenAI, Sam Altman, and unnamed OpenAI employees and investors, in the San Francisco County Superior Court.
 They included Adam's chat logs with ChatGPT as evidence.
-They claim economic losses resulting from the expenses of Adam's memorial service and burial, and from the absence of future income he would have contributed as an adult.
+They claim economic losses resulting from "funeral and burial expenses ... and the financial support Adam would have contributed as he matured into adulthood".

-They accuse OpenAI and Altman of having launched GPT-4o, the model of ChatGPT that Adam used, after having removed safety protocols that automatically terminated conversations in which a monitoring system detected suicidal ideation or planning.
+Matthew and Maria, in their filing, accuse OpenAI and Altman of having launched GPT-4o, the model of ChatGPT that Adam used, after having removed safety protocols that automatically terminated conversations in which a monitoring system detected suicidal ideation or planning.